fuzzywalrus/webcites/README.md

 #### target
-Accepts a string, used for the citiation list.
+Accepts a string, used for the citation list.

 By default looks for a div with the id tag of `#citations`.
-To change the the target you need to pass in an object:
+To change the target you need to pass in an object:

 ```
 citer.init({